-- A. CURB's Petition to Intervene is granted. - B. The provisions of this Protective Order and Discovery Order apply to this Docket. - C. Electronic service shall be used in this proceeding, including this Order.
-This order is procedural and constitutes non-final agency action.17
+- A. KPP Energy's Petition to Intervene is granted. - B. Aaron R. Bailey is designated as Presiding Officer in this proceeding. - C. The provisions of this Protective Order and Discovery Order apply to this Docket. - D. Electronic service shall be used in this proceeding, including this Order.
+This Order is procedural and constitutes non-final agency action.17